rvennam/check-scanner/workshop/part1-learn_openshift/exercise-1.md

     * **Services**: Tells OpenShift how to access your Pods by grouping them together as a service and defining the port to listen to
     * **Routes**: Exposes your services to the outside world using the LoadBalancer provided by the IBM Cloud network

-1. Click on **View Logs** next to your completed Build.
+3. The build can take a few minutes.
+Click on **View Logs** next to your Build.
 This shows you the process that OpenShift took to install the dependencies for your Node.js application and build/push a Docker image.

     ![Build Logs](../assets/ocp43-build-logs.png)

     You should see that looks like this:
     ```
-    Successfully pushed image-registry.openshift-image-registry.svc:5000/example-health/patient-ui@sha256:f9385e010144f36353a74d16b6af10a028c12d005ab4fc0b1437137f6bd9e20a
+    Successfully pushed image-registry.openshift-image-registry.svc:5000/check-scanner/check-upload@sha256:e98f9373ec8864a92a155ced589712722cc26670d265ee209e60a78343325688
     Push successful
     ```

-1. Click back to the **Topology** and select your app again.
+4. Click back to the **Topology** and select your app again.
 Click on the url under **Routes** to open your application with the URL.

     ![](../assets/patient-ui-web.png)

-    You can enter any strings for username and password, for instance `test:test` because the app is running in demo mode.

 Congrats!
 You've deployed a `Node.js` app to OpenShift Container Platform.